jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Instance-Type-Family.md

 Please note:

+* Any specification marked with * means that new Virtual Machines cannot be created with this specification, and you cannot adjust your current Virtual Machines to this specification, but the use of your existing Virtual Machines with this specification will not be affected;
+* Compute optimized shared type is available only in cn-east-2 region at present;
+* High frequency compute is available only in cn-north-1, cn-south-1, and cn-east-2 regions at present;
 * GPU Virtualization Type is currently under inviting test in partial availability zones in cn-north-1 and cn-east-2;
 * Generation I General Type, Compute Optimized Type and Memory Optimized Type Virtual Machines may also be run on Intel Xeon E5-2698 v3 (Haswell) processor with 2.3 GHz dominant frequency;
 * After purchasing an instance, you can modify the configuration of the instance according to the change of business scale.
 For details, please refer to [Resize](../Operation-Guide/Instance/Resize-Instance.md).